ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

  on the form will be automatically corrected as described without checking the returned or corresponding previous values.

-### 6.4 Method Error Handling - need DST to confirm approach
+### 6.4 Method Error Handling

-In the case of the method experiencing processing issues, the method will still create output tables with a suitable error description in the table.
+In the case of the method experiencing processing issues, the method shall not result in any output records.
+Instead, a suitable error description shall be emitted.

 ## 7.0 Calculations